mitogen-hq/mitogen/docs/index.rst

 Introduction
 ------------

-The Python ``econtext`` package implements external *execution contexts*: an execution context is somewhere you can run Python functions external to your main process, even on a remote machine.
+``econtext`` is a library for building distributed self-replicating programs in Python.

-There is **no requirement for installing packages, copying files around, writing shell scripts, upfront configuration, or providing any secondary link to the remote machine**.
+There is no requirement for installing packages, copying files around, writing shell snippets, upfront configuration, or providing any secondary link to the remote machine aside from an SSH connection.
 Due to its origins for use in managing potentially damaged infrastructure, the **remote machine need not even have free disk space or a writeable filesystem**.

 It is not intended as a generic RPC framework; the goal is to provide a robust and efficient low-level API on which tools like `Salt`_ or `Ansible`_ can be